photo source unknown

 If you enjoy reading a good book in bed, make sure your lamp is not only style worthy but sheds enough light to read by!

 BEDDING - Soft, cushy, mushy, lots of pillows, prints and muted colors.
-Read all the details about bedding for your Shabby style room here.
+I've pulled together some really lovely choices for you...find them below.

 WINDOW TREATMENTS - Think of graceful, flowing soft fabric when contemplating the windows in shabby chic bedrooms.